yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_4/policy.md

 1. Obtain page_id (required), restriction_type (required: 'view' or 'edit'), restricted_to_id (required), restricted_to_type (required: 'user' or 'group'), and actor_user_id (required).
 2. Call lookup_page_restriction to check for pre-existing restriction and prevent duplication.
-3. Call commit_page_restrictions to enforce the restriction by creating the record.
+3. Call set_page_restrictions to enforce the restriction by creating the record.
-4. Create an audit entry with create_new_audit_trail.
+4. Create an audit entry with record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**

 - Page not found
 - Restricted entity (user or group) not found